KCLP (FM)

-KLQL (101.1 FM, "K101") is a radio station broadcasting a country music format, featuring country music from the 1970s, 1980s, 1990s and today, serving Luverne, Rock Rapids, and Worthington, with rimshot coverage in the Sioux Falls area.
-The station is owned by Connoisseur Media.
+KCLP (101.1 MHz, "The Rock Farm") is an FM radio station broadcasting a mainstream rock format, serving Luverne, Rock Rapids, and Worthington, with rimshot coverage in the Sioux Falls area.
+The station is owned by Christensen Broadcasting LUV LLC.

-Founding and early history
+History

-KLQL was initially licensed to the six founders of Luverne's AM radio station, KQAD, as its FM sibling.
+The station was initially licensed to the six founders of Luverne's AM radio station, KQAD, as its FM sibling.
 KQAD-FM first broadcast at 100.9 MHz and with a power of 6,000 watts.
 In 1982, KQAD-FM's ownership group (Paul Hedberg, Al McIntosh, Mort Skewes, Warren Schoon, Rollie Swanson, and Dominic Lippi) learned that they could substantially increase the station's power and range with a slight move up the dial from 100.9 to 101.1 MHz.
 In his autobiography Paul Hedberg explains the reasoning behind this change: "since FM was surging in popularity we decided to go ahead with this upgrade.
 We submitted the application for a construction permit to effect the change, and it was granted in late 1982.
 A new 500-foot tower was built north of Luverne, just west of the community of Hardwick.
 A 12-bay antenna with a 20 kW Gates transmitter delivered our new 100,000-watt signal, and this more than doubled KQAD-FM's coverage.
 With this new power and frequency we decided to separate the stations’ programming.
 We switched our FM to a country and western format, and changed the call letters to KLQL-FM.
 We wanted to emphasize our new format with a cowboy boot in the logo: KLQL was going to be K101."

+On March 16, 2026, KLQL changed its format from country to mainstream rock, branded as "The Rock Farm" under new KCLP call letters.